Ex-IG Prisons Shahid Saleem Baig dismisses news of his arrest

 ‘I am safe and sound at my house and any news of my arrest by the institutions is fake as well as baseless,” Baig said.

-Sources, meanwhile, maintained that the arrest of former IG took place, however he was released after questioning and was allowed to head to home.
+Sources, meanwhile, maintained that the arrest of former IG took place, however, he was released after questioning and was allowed to head home.

-According to sources, the former IG has been arrested on the allegation of facilitating Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan.
+According to sources, the former IG was taken into custody on the allegation of facilitating Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan.